Login / Register

 Your smartphone isn’t all that smart when it comes to safely browsing the web, say researchers in Georgia Tech’s computer science department.
 They asked information safety experts to test ten leading mobile browsers to see if they could determine the safety of sites visited.
 The answer in all ten cases: No.

 On desktop browsers, small graphics indicate a website’s security or authenticity.
 For example, when you make a safe online payment, you might see a padlock on your screen; when you reach an authenticated site, “https” shows up in the URL display.
-On the mobile browsers, such indicators couldn’t be detected by
+On the mobile browsers, such indicators couldn’t be detected by the experts.

 According to Tech doctoral student Chaitrali Amrutkar, the main author on the award-winning paper summarizing the study, mobile browser users access “phishing” sites—those that capture personal data—three times more often than desktop users.

-what did you say?
+Sorry, Honey. what did you say?

 Women who gripe that the men in their lives don’t listen should consider blaming nature, not emotional insensitivity, for the phenomenon.

 A researcher in Georgia State’s Neuroscience Institute who measured the hearing ability of male and female house sparrows discovered that males’ hearing was the same year-round, but female sparrows’ auditory abilities fluctuated during breeding seasons.
 Megan Gall, a postdoctoral researcher, found that in breeding seasons, female sparrows are better at differentiating between sounds with similar frequencies, although they lose some ability to tell apart sounds that follow each other closely.